riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 **WhiskeylakeOpenBoardPkg**
 1. This firmware project has only been tested booting to Microsoft Windows 10 x64 with AHCI mode and Integrated Graphic Device.

+**CometlakeOpenBoardPkg**
+1. This firmware project has been tested booting to Microsoft Windows 10 x64 with AHCI mode and External Graphic Device.
+2. This firmware project has been also tested booting to Ubuntu 17.10 with AHCI mode and Integrated Graphic Device.

 ### **Package Builds**